Oluty-1/message-mind/SETUP.md

 ## 🚀 **Expected Results After Setup**

 ### **✅ AI Summaries:**
-- Should show actual conversation summaries
+- Should show actual conversation summaries powered by Gemini
 - Should include sentiment analysis (😊, 😐, 😔)
 - Should show priority levels (high, medium, low)
+- Should include AI-generated insights and patterns
+- Should extract action items automatically

 ### **✅ Semantic Search:**
 - Should find messages when searching